mavlink/mavlink-devguide/protocol.md

 ## Streams vs. Guaranteed Delivery

 MAVLink is built for hybrid networks where high-rate data streams from data sources \(commonly drones\) flow to data sinks \(commonly ground stations\), but are mixed with transfers requiring guaranteed delivery.

 ## Topic Mode \(publish-subscribe\)

 In topic mode the protocol will not emit a target system and component ID for messages to save link bandwidth.
-Typical
+Typical examples for this communication mode are all autopilot data streams like position, attitude, etc.

 ## Point-to-Point Mode

+In point-to-point mode MAVLink uses a target ID and target component.
+In most cases where these fields are used the sub-protocol also ensures guaranteed delivery \(missions, parameters, commands\).

 ## Integrity Checks / Checksum